Funeral Planning Checklist

 - Burial – traditional burial or green burial

 You may need to purchase an urn if you choose traditional cremation.
-The urn is not needed if you decide to go with flameless cremation or alkaline hydrolysis.
+The urn is unnecessary if you go with flameless cremation or alkaline hydrolysis.

 4. Compose and submit the obituary to selected newspapers